guokai8/richR/README.md

 ```
 ____

-### You can make annotation data from ensemble
+### You can make annotation data for all species from _bioAnno_ package
-* If had bioAnno installed, you can build annotation package with it
+* If had _bioAnno_ installed, you can build annotation package with it
 ```{r}
 # library(bioAnno)
 # fromKEGG(species="ath")